Harry Leland: Fictional character biography

-X-Humed

-The supervillain Black Talon revives Leland's body as a zombie and sets him and other undead mutants (Changeling, Living Diamond, and Scaleface) against She-Hulk.
-She defeats them and Leland is reburied, with precautions taken to prevent him from being resurrected again.

-Necrosha

-Despite the precautions made to prevent Leland's resurrection, Selene revives him using the Transmode Virus during the "Necrosha" storyline.
-Leland and Shinobi Shaw are sent to kill Sebastian Shaw, Donald Pierce, Emma Frost, Magma, and the X-Men.

 Reign of X

 During the Krakoan Age, Leland is resurrected to serve as Krakoa's ambassador to the United Nations.
 It is also revealed that he is Shinobi Shaw's biological father.

 Powers and abilities

 Harry Leland possesses the ability to increase the mass of an object or person within 350 ft of him, without affecting its size at all, making it increasingly heavy.
 Though he can only increase mass up to roughly 20 kilograms per second, there is seemingly no limit to the total mass he can add to a person or object.
 Leland's power can affect both people and inanimate objects, but active resistance by the subject makes it more difficult to assert Leland's power.

 Other versions

-An alternate universe variant of Harry Leland from Earth-58163 appears in House of M: Avengers #5.
+An alternate universe version of Harry Leland appears in House of M: Avengers.
 This version is the commissioner of the NYPD.